zgrossbart/jdd/threat_model/README.md

 1. The code for JSONDiff is not peer reviewed before merging into the main branch.
 This threat is mitigated by making all source code for JSONDiff open source and available for inspection by any third-party.
 2. JSONDiff doesn't contain any static code analysis as part of the build process.
 This threat is mitigated by the manual use of [JSHint](https://jshint.com/).

+### Separation of duties

+JSONDiff is accepts pull requests from the general public with a single committer.
+This model doesn't allow separation of duties.
+A single person owns the whole process of code creation, review, testing, and deployment.

+This threat is mitigated by having the entire project as open source.
+All code and processes may be reviewed by all third parties.

 ### Third-party threats

 JSONDiff has only three external dependencies and doesn't use any code scanning for those threats.